Red Lion Hotels Corporation: Red Lion Hotels Corporation era

-2005–2016: Further rebranding, divestitures and acquisitions
+2005–2016: Further rebranding, divestitures, and acquisitions

 In September 2005, further realizing the revitalization of the Red Lion name, WestCoast Hospitality Corporation assumed its present-day name, Red Lion Hotels Corporation and changed its stock ticker to RLH.
 It also announced its ambitions to double in size from 50 markets to 100 markets by 2010 through company-owned, joint venture, and franchised hotel openings.

 In April 2006, RLHC divested its real estate management business, G&B Real Estate Services, spinning it off into a separate company.
 The spun-off company was reestablished as Goodale & Barbieri Company, a nod to its historical past, and as of 2020, remains based in Spokane and led by members of the Barbieri family.

+In mid-2008, Columbia Pacific Opportunity Fund, an investment manager for the Baty family, the Seattle founders of Emeritus Corporation, submitted an unsolicited acquisition offer of $9.50 per share to acquire Red Lion.
+At the time, Columbia Pacific held 12.7 percent of Red Lion.
+By October, Columbia Pacific had withdrawn its offer and, shortly thereafter, the Red Lion board of directors enacted a poison pill plan, drawing the ire of Columbia Pacific which stated its belief that Red Lion should be liquidated because company-owned assets were in "excess of Red Lion's market capitalization".
+Later that year, after the share price increased significantly, Red Lion removed its poison pill.

 Growth of its hotel operations continued into the 2010 decade.
 In October 2014, RLHC announced a new upscale conversion brand, Hotel RL.
 In April 2015, RLHC acquired GuestHouse International, LLC and its two brands, GuestHouse International and Settle Inn & Suites, from Boomerang Hotels in a deal with up to $10 million.
 The acquisition more than doubled Red Lion's size from 57 properties to 130 properties and added 5,187 rooms to its portfolio.